Nikon D750 vs Olympus E-M10 III

 Studio photographers will appreciate that the Nikon D750 (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
+Both the D750 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D750 and the Olympus E-M10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.